possibilities/react-async-component-tools/README.md

 ## Summary

 Similar to [`react-proxy-loader`](https://github.com/webpack/react-proxy-loader) this module allows you to declaratively split components using webpack's "[code splitting](https://webpack.github.io/docs/code-splitting.html)" mechanism.
-This can be done 3 different ways:
+There are 3 available methods:

 1. Manually wrapping components in provided "higher order component" (HoC)
 1. Wrapping components in provided decorator that applies the HoC in method No. 1